huy310304/SAT-score-prediction/README.md

 # SAT-score-prediction

-SAT prediction model using PyTorch
+SAT score prediction model using PyTorch

 ## Table of Contents